bumpylumps/ghost-planet/README.md

 	- [ ] evidence
 	- [ ] user
 	- [ ] crews
-- [ ] Throw Errors for form validation as well
+- [x] Throw Errors for form validation as well
+- [x] switching to onSubmit instead of action needed to happen for client side form validation anyway, but type error was being thrown for action on form
 - [ ] design UI
 - [ ] build UI
 - [ ] integrate UI